Joachim-oYo/Joachim-oYo.github.io/README.md

-# Joachim-oYo.github.io
+# Lunch-Voting

-Site for various experiments and things.
+Site for Lunch-Voting.
+Run npm-install in the root directory to create the node_modules folder from the package.json file.